 - The frequency and type of tests should be planned, documented, justified, and reviewed properly.

 - The quality control check can include aspects such as replicating tests or calibrations using the same or different methods, the regular use of certified reference materials, and retesting or recalibration of retained items.

 Reporting of Results

-This final section of ISO 17025 technical requirements describes how calibration/test results should be reported.
+This final section of ISO/IEC 17025 technical requirements describes how calibration/test results should be reported.
 This is important for an easy comparison of tests performed in different laboratories.

 The reporting results should include:

 - Proper mention of the laboratory’s name and address.

 - Unique identification number of the calibration certificate and test report.